 My wife, Lindsay, and I were pretty naive when we set off to visit Alaska in our customized flatbed truck camper.
 Ok, we were incredibly naive.
 We had never camped in our rig before the day we left everything we knew behind in our hometown in Florida to meander toward Alaska.It was our dream to drive from Alaska to Argentina over the course of a few years.
 Less than six months before we left, we found on a well-worn Lance 845 short-bed camper.
 Despite the fact that we didn’t own a truck to carry it, we sensed that somehow all the pieces would come together in time.

-A few weeks later we found a Ford F250 with the legendary 7.3L diesel engine.
+A few weeks later we found a Ford F250 with the legendary 7.3L Power Stroke diesel.
 Sure it had 445,000 miles on it.
 But this engine was known as the “million-mile engine,” so we felt certain we could squeeze another 25-30,000 miles out of her.
 She had a long flatbed, perfect for customizing the space we wanted to build beneath the camper.

 Having thrown together everything we thought we’d need for such an adventure, we set off to drive to Alaska.
 But along the way we wanted to visit as many states as we could, dragging our feet until June or July, which we perceived would be the perfect time to make our run on Alaska.